Dallara F2 2018: Chassis construction and aerodynamics

-The design of the car incorporates a lower nose, wider and lower rear wing, and a wider and curved front wing compared to the Dallara GP2/11 as the series adopts regulations more aesthetically in line with Formula One.
+The design of the car incorporates a lower nose, wider and lower rear wing, and a wider and curved front wing compared with the Dallara GP2/11 as the series adopts regulations more aesthetically in line with Formula One.
 The "shark fin" engine cover—a carbon fibre panel extending backwards from the engine cowling—was retained but its profile was lowered.
 While most of the car's mechanical parts were developed specifically for the F2 2018, the car continued to use the same tyres, fuel tank and brakes as the GP2/11.

 The design also features the "halo" cockpit protection device, a wishbone-shaped frame mounted to the monocoque designed to deflect debris away from a driver's head in the event of an accident.

 The car's rear wing still incorporates the drag reduction system (DRS) rear wing flap, for the purpose of improving overtaking maneuver assist.

-Cockpit

-The car's cockpit size also has been lengthened compared to the GP2/11.
-The steering wheel is completely different as it uses a single-seat Formula 2451 S3 steering wheel compared to the XAP single-seat carbon steering wheel used in the GP2/11.